PhilLockett/Old1_cardgen/README.md

 # Further reading

-The document 'CardGeneratorUserGuide.pdf' describes the installation, the environment set up and 'cardgen' usage with many examples.
+The document 'cardgeneratorUserGuide.pdf' describes the installation, the environment set up and 'cardgen' usage with many examples.

 # Additional packages